 Changes in the Effects Over Time

 When you use crystal meth (or any other form of methamphetamine) repeatedly over time, your brain will eventually grow used to its effects.
 This phenomenon, called tolerance, also occurs in people who use other types of addictive substances.
 When crystal meth addicts and abusers grow accustomed to the presence of the drug in their systems, they will no longer feel as “high” as they used to when they consume any given amount of methamphetamine.
 In order to get the results they desire, they will have to increase their intake.
 In time, this cycle will repeat itself.
-As much as anything, it is the ongoing spiral of rising tolerance and increasing intake that leads to the development of a full-blown meth addiction.
+As much as anything, it is the ongoing spiral of rising tolerance and increasing intake that leads to the development of a full-blown meth addiction, which will most likely require meth addiction treatment to break.

 National Institute on Drug Abuse: Methamphetamine – What Are the Immediate (Short-Term) Effects of Methamphetamine Abuse? https://www.drugabuse.gov/publications/research-reports/methamphetamine/what-are-immediate-short-term-effects-methamphetamine-abuse